sharayu-pawar/sharayu-openbox/README.md

-👋 Hi, I’m Sharayu, @sharayu-openbox
+👋 Hi, I’m Sharayu!

 ## About Me

-I am a frontend developer with over 8 years of experience in creating dynamic and interactive web applications.
+I am a frontend developer and graphic designer with over 8 years of experience in creating dynamic and interactive web applications.
 I enjoy turning complex problems into simple, beautiful designs.
-I’m particularly skilled in JavaScript and React based frameworks.

 ## Technologies